t4rtufo/widgets/README.md

-# widgets
+# Random Flag Widget
 RandomFlag is a widget designed for the iOS app Scriptable

-Shows a Random Flag
+Displays a random flag (or input if given)